caioqf/caioqf/README.md

 # Hello, stranger.

-I am a Fullstack Engineer(mostyly backend) with experience Node.js.
+I work full time as a Fullstack Engineer (mostyly backend) with experience Node.js and it's ecossystem.
 Currently, I am studying Golang and have a keen interest in Web3, Blockchain, and AI.

 ## Technologies & Tools